-Firstly, I’ll provide an overview of the Elrond Network and then look at how to safely buy Elrond EGLD tokens, store them with their own Elrond Web Wallet, Maiar wallet or Ledger device.
+Firstly, I’ll provide an overview of the Elrond Network, then explain how to safely buy Elrond EGLD tokens and store them in their own Elrond Web Wallet, Maiar wallet, or Ledger device.
 Plus, I’ll also explain how to stake Elrond EGLD tokens to earn +20% rewards.

 What is Elrond?

 The Elrond Network is a public blockchain with smart contract support.
 Their goal is to create a decentralized network that can provide the same (or in fact a better) performance when compared with centralized networks.
 Whilst also providing users with greater privacy.

 In 2018, the Elrond team, who are made up of experienced entrepreneurs, engineers, and researchers created a technical paper.
 This paper was around a scalable blockchain using complete sharding for state, network, and transactions.
 Whilst employing an efficient and secure proof of stake consensus mechanism.
 Since then, Elrond now has investors including some big names such as Binance Labs and Woodstock Capital, and was also backed by the Binance Launchpad.

 The Elrond blockchain is ideal for decentralized finance (DeFi) developers to use their apps, as well as other kinds of decentralized apps (Dapps).
 Another key feature of the Elrond network is its lightning speed transaction performance, and they state that they can give anyone, anywhere easy access to the digital economy, by bringing a 1000x improvement in blockchain speed, scale, cost, and user experience.